neuroailab/CounterfactualWorldModels/README.md

 See demo jupyter notebooks for urls to download these weights and load them into VMAEs.

-## Run a demo of making factual predictions
+## Run a demo of making factual and counterfactual predictions

 Run the jupyter notebook `CounterfactualWorldModels/demo/FactualAndCounterfactual.ipynb`